frabcus/kill-the-moon/README.md

 Considering the first spike again...
-Suppose everyone is turning off a 40W bulb (that's Fermi estimate near enough - living room lights probably have more lumens on average than a conventional bulb of that wattage, but lots of people will be using efficient lights now), 560 MW would be 14000 households.
+Suppose everyone is turning off a 40W bulb (that's Fermi estimate near enough - living room lights probably have more lumens on average than a conventional bulb of that wattage, but lots of people will be using efficient lights now), 560 MW would be 14,000,000 households.

+14 million households is more than the 4.82 million viewers.
+Maybe everyone rushed to put their Kettle on?
+Or living room lights have a lot of bulbs these days?

 Conclusion